ralphjsmit/laravel-seo/README.md

 > When adding a new schema, you can check the [documentation here](https://developers.google.com/search/docs/appearance/structured-data/faqpage) to know what keys to add.

 > [!TIP]
-> After generating the structured data it is always a good idea to [test your website with Google's rich result validator](https://search.google.com/test/rich-results).
+> After generating the structured data, it is always a good idea to [test your website with Google's rich result validator](https://search.google.com/test/rich-results).

 ### Pre-configured Schema: Article and BreadcrumbList

-To help you getting started with structured data, we added 2 preconfigured schema:
+To help you get started with structured data, we added 2 preconfigured schema:

 1. `Article`
 2. `BreadcrumbList`